Placeholder-Software/wasmbox/docs/reference/code/engineconfig.md

 ### `UseEpochInterruption`

-Include support for `Epoch Interruption` in precompiled code.
+Include support for `Epoch Interruption` in compiled code.
 When enabled executing WebAssembly code can be interrupted by an external signal from another thread.

+For more details on epoch interruption, see [this tutorial](/basics/epochinterruption.md).

+### `EpochGroup`

+All identical `EngineConfig` objects will share the same underlying `Engine`.
+However when `Engine.IncrementEpoch()` is called it applies to _all_ instances created by that `Engine`, which may be undesirable.
+The `EpochGroup` is a way to force two `EngineConfig` objects to not be identical.

 For more details on epoch interruption, see [this tutorial](/basics/epochinterruption.md).